How to Find the Holy Grail

 1. Which are the greatest flaws of this site?

 That the grail legend originated in Spain has been said before, but claiming that it is based on the phoenix myth and not the Eucharist is highly controversial, to say the least!
-If we can actually prove its Greek origins we would be the first to have solved this riddle in eight hundred years, which is utterly pretentious and clearly the greatest flaw of this site!
+As soon as Chrétien and Wolfram had launched grail romance, the "bishops of Rome" attacked their challenge with all their might.
+Check out Grail Riddles to learn what it's all about!
+That's why the Vatican countered with an alchemist idea of Thomas Aquinas and churchmen invented the Didot Perceval, Queste del Saint Graal and Estoire del Saint Graal to distort the esoteric symbolism.
+If we manage to clean up this mess and actually prove the Greek origins, we would be the first to have solved this riddle in eight hundred years, which is obviously pretentious and clearly the greatest flaw of our site!
 How could we have solved a mystery that eluded the most noted scholars for centuries?
-Although we found the sources by accident, the way we deal with them is also flawed because we are attacking the academic establishment as if this were medieval jousts – and simply rely on our guts when the evidence is missing!
+Although we found the sources by accident, the way we deal with them is flawed because we attack the academic establishment as if this were a medieval joust – and simply rely on guts when the evidence is missing!

+The site was developed for the monitor of a computer.
 If some texts are too large or too small, you should change their size with your browser.
 You can zoom to 125% or 150% if you have a wide screen!
 If some colums don't quite line up, they will if you adjust the size.
 However, if you're trying to read this on your cell phone you are ahead of us!
-Sites with graphics and images don't lend themselves to such reductions yet and you may have to wait for a good app to facilitate this access.
+We are currently trying to adjust everything, but this may take a while.
+Sorry about that!

 2. Is the "Holy Grail" the Cup of the Last Supper?

 is something like a grail is from the 1180s.
 The most celebrated poet of